Especially around Christmastime, striving to be good enough is magnified. Maybe you’ve heard this classic jingle…

 So be good for goodness’ sake

-It sounds good, after all—to be good.
-It’s applauded to be (and to raise) kind, respectable, law-abiding citizens.
+It sounds good, after all— it’s good to be good.
+It’s applauded to be kind respectable rule-followers.
 But the problem with good is that we can start to wonder: What’s good enough?
 And that stress leads to a lot of striving.
 Maybe you’re trying to get all the right gifts and capture all the Insta-worthy moments and make it to all the holiday parties—even though your schedule is bringing you less joy and more chaos.
 Whatever it is, this endless cycle of trying to be good doesn’t feel good.

 Now, let’s be clear.
-I’m certainly not trying to pick a fight with Mr. Kringle.
+I’m certainly not trying to pick a fight with Santa.
 Christmas traditions are great!
 But it’s a slippery slope from innocent child’s play to sugarcoating God’s grace with a false theology.

 Good, but not Good Enough

 I don’t share this with many people, but I’m a recovering “good girl.”
-Growing up, I never got drunk, never did drugs, never had sex.
-I never had an over-the-top rebellious streak and always frequented Santa’s nice list.
-In college, it wasn’t unusual for me to rescue my belligerent friends at 3:00am, but it was never the other way around.
-I made good grades and occupied various leadership roles.
-Overall, I wanted my parents, my teachers, and my God to be proud of me.
-I wanted me to be proud of me.
+Growing up, I never got drunk, never did drugs, and never had sex.
+I didn’t have an over-the-top rebellious streak and always appeared on Santa’s nice list.
+In college, it wasn’t unusual for me to rescue my “naughty list” friends at 3:00 am, but it was never the other way around.
+I made good grades and was considered a respectable young leader.
+I wanted my parents, teachers, and God to be proud of me and for a while I felt like I was nailing it.

-So, others began labeling me as trustworthy, responsible, and good.
-Which is fine—until it isn’t.
+Others labeled me as trustworthy, responsible, and good.
+Which was fine—until it wasn’t.

-Though I had plenty of not good moments, I started to believe that my own goodness—or the lack thereof—mattered.
-That my self-attained righteousness could earn well-deserved points (or the opposite could stain my upright reputation) in this cosmic game of life.
-That my faith in Jesus could use a few supplements.
+Though I had plenty of not-good moments, I started to believe that my own goodness—or the lack thereof—mattered.
+That my self-attained goodness could earn me points in this cosmic game of life.
+I also became terrified of falling short and losing my hard-earned points.
+I began to realize my faith in Jesus had some issues.

-But herein lies the epic problem in the face of true Christianity: Self-attained salvation is not only not the Gospel, it’s impossible.
-Spit-shining a fabricated halo here on earth will not earn us crowns of glory in heaven.
+Here lies the epic problem of my old way of life: Self-attained salvation is not only not Christianity, it’s also impossible.
+Polishing a fabricated halo here on earth won’t earn us anything in heaven.
 Most of all, Jesus didn’t come to make bad people good; He came to make dead people live.

 Now, let’s be clear here too.
-In all of His wisdom and creativity, God crafted this breathtaking world and called it good.
-He breathed life into the lungs of the first man and woman, deeming His prized creations very good.
-Goodness is a fruit of the Spirit—an outward display of an inward transformation that’s only conceived by the supernatural work of God.
+In all of His wisdom and creativity, God crafted this beautiful world and called it good.
+He breathed life into the lungs of the first man and woman, calling His prized creations very good.
+Goodness is a fruit of the Spirit—an outward display of an inward change that’s only possible by the work of God.
 Every good and perfect gift is, no doubt, from above.

-Goodness is a wonderful thing and, by His design, God has shown us how life works best.
-But our salvation does not depend on us being good enough.
-We can save ourselves some heartache by implementing moral guardrails, but we cannot save our actual souls for all of eternity.
+Goodness is a wonderful thing and God has shown us how life works best.
+But our salvation doesn’t depend on us being good enough.
+We can save ourselves some heartache by implementing good habits, but we can’t save our souls for all of eternity.
 Our right-standing with God has nothing to do with what we can do for ourselves.
-Our redemption wasn’t purchased by our own mediocre efforts, but by Jesus’ finished work on the cross.
+Our redemption wasn’t purchased by our efforts but by Jesus’ work on the cross.

-Even those who seem good by earthly standards, still have their own sin-issues.
-Goodness can be misused as a façade, a disguise, a beautiful mask under which we can hide.
-And if we think for two seconds that we’ve “got this” on our own, pride will take root like a cancer in our bones.
+Even those who seem good by our standards, still have sin issues.
+Goodness can be a mask we hide behind and if we think for two seconds that we’ve “got this” on our own, pride will take root.

 … all our righteous acts are like filthy rags … Isaiah 64:6 NIV